chrisnoonan98675/site/xl-release/concept/lock_tasks.markdown

   Or

-- Manual - a user will need to sign-off in XL Release, or by remote approval, for a release to continue.
+- Manual - for a release to continue, a user will need to sign-off in XL Release, or by remote approval.

 ### Lock permissions and pipeline design
 Lock permission is role based and must be added to a user's profile before they can lock or unlock tasks.
 We recommend that this role is given to users who create release pipelines, or specific compliance people.
 Before adding lock tasks, specify, design, and test your complete pipeline.
 Adding locks before the pipeline is designed and tested will make the design process complex.

 ### Audits
 Lock tasks ensure your audit trail.
 If a team decides to skip certain activities, limited evidence is stored in the XL Release Evidence database.
 This can result in bad auditing results.
-By locking tasks you ensure that they are executed and also that evidence, along with task details and signee information, is stored in the evidence database.
+By locking tasks you ensure that they are executed and also that evidence, along with task details, and signee information, is stored in the evidence database.

 ### Lock tasks and groups
 **Question: can we place locks on groups or are the locks only placed on tasks?**
 Using lock tasks in a group ensures that steps will be executed in a certain order.
 For example, a signoff can only be given after a static code scan.

-For more information on lock tasks and how to use them, refer to [place holder](http://www.jhohjjs.com)
+For more information on lock tasks and how to use them, see [place holder](http://www.jhohjjs.com)